-A student is in an Academic Warning status when he or she does not maintain Good Standing according to the SAP evaluation.
-Students who are on Academic Warning enter into a Learning Contract with the Advisor, which includes monitoring to ensure positive progress, goals/targets for students to achieve, and a scheduled evaluation with Advisor to check in on progress.
-If SAP is regained and terms of learning contract were met by the next scheduled SAP evaluation period, the student is returned to Good Standing status.
+Students are in an Academic Warning status when they do not maintain Good Standing according to the SAP evaluation.
+Students who are on Academic Warning are placed on a Learning Contract with the Academic Advisor, a contract that involves the Advisor monitoring them to ensure that they are progressing and meeting their goals/targets and meeting with them to evaluate their progress.
+If they meet SAP and the terms of the Learning Contract by the next scheduled SAP evaluation, they regain Good Standing status.